IvanMzk/gtensor/docs/tutorial.md

 As expected after first assign `a` has the same value as `b`.
 After second assign `a` has the same value as `a + b`.
-All assignments expose **value assign semantic**.
+All assignments expose **value assign semantics**.

-In next example assignment has different semantic:
+In next example assignment has different semantics:

 ```cpp
 using tensor_type = gtensor::tensor<double>;